sheehan/grails-handlebars-resources/README.md

 ## Template Names

 Template names are based on the resource URL.
 If the URL is `templates/foo.handlebars`, then the template name will be `templates.foo`.
-Note that the `.handlebars` extension is removed.
+Note that the `.handlebars` extension is removed and the path is delimited with `.`.

 The default path separator is `.`.
 If you want to change it, you can specify a value for `templatesPathSeparator` in the configuration.
 For example, adding